|Page Type:||Trip Report|

 So that is where this trip starts: lots of snow and no choice of dates.
 Somehow, our friend Brian thought that sounded appealing.
 Brian flew in on Sunday.
 After some last minute grocery shopping, we went through our packs, gear, and the equipment list.
 Thanks to our thoughtful examination over the last two years, our equipment was pared down to the absolute minimum.
 So was our food.
 We had weighed things out with a gram scale (yes, we’re that old, but also that accurate).
 For five days, not including water, our total pack weights would average about 38 pounds.

-I was going to add a long narrative to each section but decided to let the photos tell our story.
+I was going to add a narrative to each section but decided to let our photos tell our story.